block-integration-api/tutorial-webchat/README.md

 - Node.js 18+
 - An OpenAI API key (or another LLM that supports tools / function calling)
-- A Block API key and basic familiarity with your Block docs at [https://useblock.tech/docs](https://useblock.tech/docs) (for:
+- A Block API key and basic familiarity with your Block docs at [https://useblock.tech/docs](https://useblock.tech/docs)
-  - Base URL
-  - "Create appointment" endpoint
-  - Required fields)
 - A Block connection ID (created via the Block developer portal)

-For the rest of this tutorial I'll assume:

-`BLOCK_API_BASE_URL = https://api.useblock.tech`

-🔧 Replace the URL and payload shape with whatever your real "create appointment" endpoint is.

 ---